aspose-words/Aspose.Words-Documentation/cpp/getting-started/security/web-applications-security-when-loading-external-resources/_index.md

 ﻿---
-title: Web Applications Security When Loading External Resources
+title: Web Applications Security When Loading External Resources – Aspose.Words for С++
+articleTitle: Web Applications Security When Loading External Resources
+linktitle: Web Applications Security When Loading External Resources
 type: docs
 description: "Aspose.Words for C++ allows you to load remote resources, that can be a reason of security risks.
 Take a look at common security issues and their solutions."
 weight: 50